 While we all love the latest snark and sass coming from some of today’s brands, we have to keep in mind what’s best and most appropriate for the Sprout brand, and the goals we’re trying to achieve as a business.

 Remember, our brand is the reputation and relationships we build with our audience so we have to be careful and strategic with humor.

 There are definitely channels where we can have some more fun, but be sure to stick to the guidelines outlined in the brand voice and tone documentation.
-And when in doubt, let our brand persona inform your choices: We’re the passionate professor–we like to have fun, but we’re not a goofball.
+And when in doubt, let our brand persona inform your choices: We’re the Luminary.
+We can be light-hearted and have some fun, but we’re not a goofball.